-The goal of the Partnership Centres initiative is to bring teams of researchers and decision-makers together to create better health services and health by collaborative work on priority themes determined by the needs of the health and health care systems.
+The Partnership Centres initiative has brought teams of researchers and decision-makers together to create better health and health services.
+This is done by collaborative work on priority themes determined by the needs of the health and health care systems.

-Partnership Centres aim to improve the availability and quality of research evidence for clinicians, managers and policy makers.
-By building Australia's capacity to produce and use high quality applied research these centres help provide answers to the complex and difficult questions that these decision makers face when trying to improve Australians' health and health care.
+NHMRC's Partnership Centres aim to improve the availability and quality of research evidence for clinicians, managers and policy makers.
+By building Australia's capacity to produce and use high quality applied research, these centres have helped to find answers to the complex and difficult questions that decision-makers face when trying to improve Australians' health and health care.

 The broad objectives of Partnership Centres are to:

 - support the implementation of research-informed changes in health and health care systems

 - synthesise and disseminate research relevant to improving health and health care system performance

 - undertake collaborative research

 - build capacity, both within the research community to undertake applied research, and within the system to use research as part of change management.

 We established and jointly funded 3 Partnership Centres as part of an initiative in the 2010 to 2012 triennium.
 Their aim was to identify a small number of priority areas where NHMRC would work with industry partners to support evidence-informed change in priority health policies and practices.